-Pupils deemed vulnerable, as defined in section two, will meet with an ELSA TA once per week to ensure any problems can be actioned quickly.
+Pupils deemed vulnerable, will have an opportunity to meet with an ELSA TA once per week to ensure any problems can be actioned quickly.

 Class teachers will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident.